substack/ploy/readme.markdown

     Remove the branch name at NAME, killing any running processes.

+  ploy restart NAME { -r REMOTE }

+    Restart the process at NAME.

   ploy help [TOPIC]

     Show this message or optionally a TOPIC.